[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 There will be three homework assignments during the semester, due on the dates shown in the list below.
 Each assignment will contain eight to ten written problems, and some reading and other information/activities such as web sites to browse, articles to read (and possibly write about), or videos to watch.
 Each of these assignments is detailed on a separate web page; they are available by using the links in the list.
 Solutions will be provided after the assignments are handed in.

-There will be a mid-term during the semester, scheduled for Thursday, 2018-10-04 [week 6].
+There will be a mid-term during the semester, scheduled for Wednesday of week six.
 Note that the test is interspersed with the homework assignments, such that there will not be any homework assignment due on a test date.

 There will be a final exam, which will be scheduled per the university's official

 exam schedule.
-At this writing, the final is scheduled 11:00 on Thursday of finals week for the T-Th section.
-It would be a good idea to
+At this writing, the final is scheduled 08:00 on Wednesday of finals week.
+It would be a

 The final is a

 cumulative final, which covers everything for the entire semester.

 There will be a semester database project, which will implement a database of your choosing.
 You will pick the application, and will decide which type of database and which engine you will use to implement it.
 You MUST implement, at a minimum, the database portion of the project.
 This means you must have all tables, collections, documents, or what-have-you, in the database.
 You may, if you desire, make a front-end so you have a full-stack implementation, or if you prefer you can implement a command line interface [for example, using SQL queries] to access the data.
 You will be documenting the database in full, per the requirements on the project page.
 That page also includes several suggestions for projects which you may use.
 You will be required to demonstrate certain basic functionality to insert, modify, and retrieve data from your implementation.
 This demonstration will be a presentation at the end of the semester, which will occur two weeks before final exams, during normal class time.